Big question about a big country... I'm sure other Nomads will have tips on their favourite places.

 Nice, in the south, is one of my favourite French cities for food.
 Lots of great chefs there doing great things.

-Happy to answer further questions: @TravelEater on Twitter almost 6 years ago
+Happy to answer further questions: @TravelEater on Twitter over 6 years ago